 Once you finalize your pricing, click “Submit for Approval” and that offering will be submitted to LibDib.
 When all compliance requirements are good to go, offerings will be approved and available for purchase.
 LibDib reviews and approves new offerings daily.

 Remember: compliance varies by state, so offerings may become ‘live’ at different times.

 *New York price changes: In New York, due to price posting, once your priced offering is approved by LibDib, you cannot immediately change the price.
 Email firstname.lastname@example.org for price changes.

 This is how Buyers see your products in LibDib.
 Click on a product card to see the info, photos, videos, and sales materials you’ve uploaded.
 For best practices on how to create an awesome brand page, click here.

 6. Manage your Profile

 Hover over your name in the top right hand corner and click on “Profile.”
 From here, you can:

-- Add a team member - Set the role for your team members to Administrator, Fulfillment, or Staff.
-A person with Staff status will not be able to change pricing on products, but has access to all other functionality within the platform.
+- Add a team member: Set the role for your team members to Administrator, Fulfillment, or Staff.
+A person with Staff status will not be able to change pricing on products, but has access to everything else.

-- Update notification preferences - Choose who receives what notifications and how they are notified.
-By default, team members will receive email notifications, but you can also receive updates via text message as well.
+- Update notification preferences: Choose who receives which notifications, and how they are notified.
+By default, team members will receive email notifications, but you can also receive updates via text.

 And there you have it!
 You’ve successfully on-boarded and created your Libdib page.
+Welcome to Distribution Reimagined.
 Still have questions?
 Reach out to us at Makers@libdib.com.
-Welcome to Distribution Done Differently!